 Privacy Policies are essential for all websites and apps.
 Besides offering transparency to users who are using your website and/or app, Privacy Policies are also a matter of a legal compliance.

-The general definition of "personal information" includes names, email addresses, street addresses, telephone numbers, and any other data that can be used to identify or contact a user.
+The general definition of "personal information" is "any piece of information that can be used to identify an individual."

 The law defines 'personal information' as names, birthdays, income statistics, race or ethnic origin, employee data and other private data.

-The U.K. law is only relevant to businesses from the UK.
+The Data Protection Act of 1998 (DPA) is a UK law that's only relevant to businesses from the UK.